l4nk332/JALA-Just_Another_List_App/pending_mods.md

 ###Front-end:

-  - Add ('+') button needs to append a new list-item to the list.

   - Button focus ring needs to be removed or reduced.

   - Buttons need a color change on :focus as well as :hover.